How to buy Newcrest (NCM) shares

 Newcrest's payout ratio would broadly be considered high, and as such this stock could appeal to those looking to generate an income.
 Bear in mind however that companies should normally also look to re-invest a decent amount of net profits to ensure future growth.

 The latest dividend was paid out to all shareholders who bought their shares by 25 August 2021 (the "ex-dividend date").

 Newcrest's shares were split on 16 September 2007.

 Newcrest share price volatility

 Newcrest Mining Limited, together with its subsidiaries, engages in the exploration, mine development, mine operation, and sale of gold and gold/copper concentrates.
-It is also involved in the exploration of silver deposits.
-The company primarily owns and operates mines and projects located in Cadia and Telfer, Australia; and Lihir, Papua New Guinea.
-It also holds 70% interest in the Red Chris mine project located in British Columbia, Canada.
+It is also involved in the exploration and production of silver deposits.
+The company primarily owns and operates mines and projects located in Cadia, Telfer, and Havieron, Australia; Lihir and Wafi-Golpu, Papua New Guinea; Red Chris in British Columbia, Canada; and Fruta Del Norte, Ecuador.
 Newcrest Mining Limited was founded in 1966 and is headquartered in Melbourne, Australia.

 Frequently asked questions

 How to invest in the Cosmos Exploration IPO

 Everything we know about the Cosmos Exploration IPO, plus information on how to buy in.

 What is behind the bounce in the Zip Co share price?